 Action Steps for CHSS:

 Create a culture within each department of the college where students feel safe communicating concerns and needs.

+Amendment: Chairs have decided that this action step can only be taken in conjunction with Disability Services and International Programs.
+CHSS needs to work with these programs to facilitate this goal.

 Priority 3: Create learning experiences through student engagement, service to our region, and partnerships with our community.